DomDEV8/linux-config/README.md

 - pacman mirror list consists of servers that were tested using rankmirror for the best speed, keep in mind there are only https protocoles enabled, if you want to use more mirrors, uncomment them using *sed -i 's/^#Server/Server/ <dir>* dir usually is /etc/pacman.d/mirrorlist or mirrorlist-arch (in case of Artix) only enables https protocoles, they were tested using rankmirror for the fastest speed

-## This respository is not complete yet
-# Changes to be made:
-- add choice between minimal and additional packages,
-- makepkg fix for arch,
-- debian updates